wyrwal/wyrwal/README.md

 - 👀 I’m interested in software engineering, Java, SEO
 - 🌱 I’m currently learning?
 Marketing.
 - 💞️ I’m looking to collaborate on software dev, seo & seo tools dev.
-- 📫 You can drop me an e-mail: swfoxe@gmail.com
+- 📫 You can contact me using this form: https://pozycjonowaniestron.opole.pl/oferta/

 <!---
 wyrwal/wyrwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.